Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Main Results and Proofs

+In Section \ref{CotP}, we point out that the concept of \cite{KW62} would work for classical AVC with an informed jammer, but not for AVCQC with an informed jammer.
+In this section we would like to introduce a ``trick'' to apply the concept of \cite{KW62} on AVCQC.
+This delivers an alternative proof for Lemma \ref{lemmaKW}.

-\qedwhite \begin{remark} At first please observe that we can not apply the classical the results of Kiefer and Wolfowitz in \cite{KW62} on the set of quantum states $\{\nu (v|g,Q)\}$ since the set of probability matrices do not form a vector space over $\mathbb{C}$.
-However there is an isometric which maps every set of Hermitian complex $m\times m$ matrices to a $m^2$-dimensional subspace of the $2m^2$-dimensional vector space of complex $m\times m$ matrices over $\mathbb{R}$.
-Thus alternatively we can prove Lemma \ref{theorema} and Lemma \ref{lemmaKW} as follows.
+At first, observe that as mentioned in Section \ref{CotP}, the reason why we can not apply the classical results of \cite{KW62} on the set of quantum states $\{\nu (v|g,Q)\}$ directly is that the set of the probability matrices do not form a real vector space over $\mathbb{C}$.
+However, there is an isomorphism which maps every set of Hermitian complex $m\times m$ matrices to a $m^2$-dimensional subspace of the $2m^2$-dimensional vector space of complex $m\times m$ matrices over $\mathbb{R}$.
+Thus alternatively, we can prove Lemma \ref{lemmaKW} as follows.